My Super-Simple All-Natural Skincare And Beauty Routine

 That’s it!
 Pretty simple, huh?

-Like I said, it’s ironic that adopting a very simple, natural skincare routine was able to totally change my complexion — I used to think that I really needed all of those harsh chemicals in the products I was using, and the more the merrier.
+And like I said, it’s ironic that adopting a very simple, natural skincare routine was able to totally change my complexion — I used to think that I really needed all of those harsh chemicals in the products I was using, and the more the merrier.
 Now I know better (heck, I even only wash my face once a day!) and my tears are spent on much more important things, like the movie Up (seriously, I had no idea it would be such a tear-jerker!!).

 What are your natural skincare favorites?
 Anything in particular that’s really saved your skin?
 Or do you have any questions or comments?
 Share below in the comments!